 B.A., University of Colorado

 Author of the book Women of the Humiliati: A Lay Religious Order in Medieval Civic Life (Routledge Press, 2003) and two articles, “The Humiliati” in Women and Gender in the Medieval Europe: An Encyclopedia (New York: Routledge Press: 2006) and “Towards a New Understanding of Medieval Women’s Religiosity: The Humiliati and Beguine Movements Compared” in Magistra: A Journal of Women’s Spirituality in the Middle Ages (Winter 2005) Dr. Brasher’s research interests revolve around the development of urban identities in the Middle Ages and their expression in novel religious institutions.
-Her manuscript, Hospitals and charity: Religious culture and civic life in medieval northern Italy, will be forthcoming with Manchester University Press.
+Her manuscript, Hospitals and charity: Religious culture and civic life in medieval northern Italy (Manchester University Press, 2017).

 Dr. James Broomall

 |Title||Associate Professor of History and Director of the Civil War Center|

 |Civil War and Reconstruction, Southern History, Cultural History